Enngage/ngx-paypal/projects/ngx-paypal-lib/README.md

 ## Angular PayPal

-PayPal integration for Angular 6+.
+PayPal integration for Angular.
 For live example and documentation visit [https://enngage.github.io/ngx-paypal/](https://enngage.github.io/ngx-paypal/)

-This library is based on [https://developer.paypal.com/docs/checkout/integrate/#1-get-the-code](PayPal's checkout integration).
-Please refer to this documentation for description of API options and their meaning.
+ This Angular library is based on PayPal's (Javascript SDK)[https://developer.paypal.com/docs/checkout/#try-the-buttons].
+It does not support each and every feature of the JavaScript SDK so feel free to submit issues or PRs.

+ I strongly recommend checking out PayPal's docs linked above if you want to learn more about the flow of checkout process and meaning behind certain properties.

 ## Installation